 Mississippi’s governor established the Governor’s Opioid and Heroin Study Task Force in late 2015.
 This task force brought together a wide array of individuals, from first responders and policymakers to pharmacists.
 All worked together to draft comprehensive recommendations for combating opioid addiction and overdose in Mississippi.

-After many months of consideration, the task force released their recommendations in August 2017.
+After many months of consideration, the task force released its recommendations in August 2017.

 - Encourage doctors to only write three-day opioid prescriptions

-- Discourage use of long-acting opioids for the treatment of acute non-cancer pain
+- Discourage the use of long-acting opioids for the treatment of acute non-cancer pain

 - Train law enforcement officers and emergency medical technicians on the dangers of contact with fentanyl

 - Create a comprehensive opioid resource website for Mississippi

 In April 2017, while the task force was still putting together their report, Mississippi received a $3.58 million grant from the U.S. Department of Health and Human Services to help combat opioid addiction in the state.
 This funding allowed immediate implementation of many of the task force’s recommendations.

 Some of the biggest initiatives that the grant money went toward included:

 - Train health care providers on the dangers of opioids